blackferncreations/germankeycut/intellectual-context.md

 Over time, these sequences affect whether continued evaluation becomes easier or more difficult.

-GermanKeyCut operationalizes parts of this logic in [framework.md](./framework.md).
+The framework operationalizes parts of this logic in [framework.md](./framework.md).

 The manuscript examines the broader implications.